sitwithariadne/website/src/meditation-boundaries.md

 * 1 minute
 * etc.

-# Does my body need to be a certain posture?
+# Posture

 The same posture you might use to watch a movie or play a video game.

-# Whats the goal?
+# Goals

 Relief.

-# What is the core skill?
+# Core Skills

-Renunciation, another way to say this is letting go.
+- Renunciation, another way to say this is letting go.
+- Kindfulness, the merging of mindfulness with kindness.

 # What does letting go mean?